 HCC

 HCC is the fifth most prevalent cancer worldwide and the third most important cause of cancer-related mortality [90].
-The incidence of HCC increases with age and the prognosis is poor.
+The incidence of HCC increases with age, and the prognosis is poor.
 However, aggressive treatment of HCC in older (including extremely old) patients with good liver function and a good performance status might improve the survival rate [91].
 Indeed, in an Italian cohort, older patients with HCC had at the time of diagnosis a higher prevalence of comorbidities that negatively impacted the prognosis, a lower HCC stage, and better liver function than younger patients [92].
 In another study, survival of elderly HCC patients was associated with liver damage and stage, but not age, with the exception of patients ≥ 80 years of age with a poor performance status [93].

 Although HCC is more frequent in males, the proportion of females is higher among extremely old patients.
 The clinical presentation is typically weakness, nausea, and abdominal pain [69].
 Ascites and hepatomegaly were frequent complications in a retrospective study [94].
 Liver cirrhosis is a risk factor for HCC in younger and older patients, for whom the HCC screening recommendations are identical [95].

 The therapeutic panel is the same in young and old patients, although decision-making is hampered by comorbidities, performance status, and life expectancy [92,96,97].
 Specific age-linked scales have been developed [98].
 The majority of the relevant studies were conducted in Asia.
 In large retrospective studies, surgery showed a trend towards an increase in the mortality rate with age [99–103].
-Tumour size may not be a contraindication [104] and perioperative management and careful selection are needed [105].
-Radiofrequency ablation can be effective against small tumours, e.g. radiofrequency ablation was more effective than hepatic resection in older patients with ≤ 3 cm HCC [106].
+Tumour size may not be a contraindication [104], and perioperative management and careful selection are needed [105].
+Radiofrequency ablation can be effective against small tumours, i.e. radiofrequency ablation was more effective than hepatic resection in older patients with ≤ 3 cm HCC [106].
 However, in another study, the global survival rate, but not the incidence of procedure-related adverse events, was comparable in older and younger patients [107].
 Percutaneous injection of ethanol is effective against < 2 cm tumours [108].

 The results of palliative transarterial chemoembolisation for older patients with advanced tumours are heterogeneous [96,109].
 In a large retrospective trial, the overall survival rate of older patients was increased, but they were treated at an early stage [110].
 Conversely, age over 60 years was independently associated with a poor prognosis.
-Interestingly, older patients were at greater risk of peptic ulcer (2.5% vs. 0.5%) [111].
+Interestingly, older patients were at greater risk of peptic ulcer (2.5% vs 0.5%) [111].
 Although no data are available, radioembolisation is an interesting option for older patients with HCC [112] and is well tolerated by those with unresectable metastatic colon cancer [113].

 Sorafenib is the most frequently prescribed chemotherapeutic.
 A French retrospective study showed that patients > 80 years of age had low tolerance of a fixed dose, and two thirds of them experienced grade IV adverse events [114].
 Several Japanese studies have reported more hopeful results [115,116].
 In one, a half dose of sorafenib was useful in the presence of adverse events and was better tolerated [116].
-Age does not seem to influence the safety and efficacy of Levantinib [117].
-Phase III studies of Regorafenib and Ramucirumab have not specifically addressed older patients [118,119], but second-line Cabozantinib increased the overall survival rate of patients > 65 years of age [120].
-Unfortunately, data on immunotherapies, especially nivolumab, are sparse.
+Age does not seem to influence the safety and efficacy of levantinib[117].
+Phase III studies of Regorafenib and Ramucirumab have not specifically addressed older patients [118,119], but second-line cabozantinib increased the overall survival rate of patients > 65 years of age [120].
+Unfortunately, data on immunotherapies, especially Nivolumab, are sparse.

 Portal hypertension